 - Run a mesh test to confirm placement of your Wifi points.
-Try moving your router or point to a more open/unobstructed location and your router or points closer to each other.
+Try to move your router or point to a more open or unobstructed location and your router or points closer to each other.

 - Restart your network.

-- Contact your ISP to confirm your service is working properly.
+- Contact your Internet Service Provider (ISP) to confirm your service is working properly.